tchambers14/tchambers14.github.io/_drafts/2021-08-12-The Value of a Framework.md

 Why is there such zealotry among agilists?
 Surely if there was a silver bullet for software delivery it would have been found in the last 70 years of industry practice given the billions that have been spent.

 The key to success is good understanding and clear communication.
 A framework can support this, by framing conversations to have specific purposes.
 Supporting those in the organisation to ahve effective discussions.

+Having a common tool set to to work with is valuable in so far as there is a set of agreed operating principles.